23rd WOC Tainan, Taiwan

 Background

 Since 1954, World Orchid Conferences (WOCs) have been held every three years, hosted by organizations worldwide at various locations.
-These Conferences serve as a platform for the global orchid community to convene, fostering camaraderie, competition, and information exchange.
-Each WOC is a vibrant event characterized by local cultural elements, attracting residents and visitors alike.
+These Conferences provide a platform for the global orchid community to convene, fostering camaraderie, competition, and information exchange.
+Each WOC is a vibrant event that showcases local culture, attracting residents and visitors alike.

 Key components of each WOC include: